shyamsundar-r/Spam-Email-Detection-Naive-Bayes/README.md

-## Spam Detection using Naive Bayes
+## Email Spam Detection using Naive Bayes
 This project is a simple spam message classifier built using Python's Scikit-learn library.
 It uses a Multinomial Naive Bayes model combined with a Count Vectorizer to classify text messages as either Spam or Ham (Not Spam).

 ## Table of Contents